 Is it possible to open a bank account in Germany without a residence?
-This question is raised by many immigrants who plan to move to germany.
+This question is raised by many immigrants who plan to move to Germany.
 Such an account is indeed possible, but only few banks allow to open such an account.
-Applicants must provide proof of identification due to the german money laundering legislation and this is considerably more difficult from abroad.
-How the opening of an bank account from abroad nevertheless can succeed, I’ll explain in the following article:
+Applicants must provide proof of identification due to the German money laundering legislation and this is considerably more difficult from abroad.
+How the opening of a bank account from abroad nevertheless can succeed, I’ll explain in the following article:

 Whether a bank account without a residence in Germany can be opened depends on the conditions of the bank.
-Classic branch banks such as Sparkasse, Volksbank, Postbank etc.. in most cases refuse such an account opening.
+Classic branch banks such as Sparkasse, Volksbank, Postbank etc. in most cases refuse such an account opening.
+Only wealthy customers may be eligible to open an account as non-residents represent a greater bureaucratic burden for banks due to reporting guidelines (e.g. automatic exchange of information with other countries).
 Branch banks are usually restricted to customers in their own business area.
 The correspondence is often still postal and with a foreign residence this is of course problematic.
-The situation is different with direct banks (bank without any branch network), where there are various providers who offer free accounts (often including free credit cards) even without residence in Germany.
+The situation is different with direct banks (bank without any branch network), where there are various providers who offer free accounts (often including free debit cards) even without residence in Germany.
 Direct banks have the clear advantage that the account management (for example transfers, communication with bank employees) is already happening online and account statements are made available via e-mail or as a download.
-Therefore the direct banks are more flexible when it comes to residence.
+Therefore, the direct banks are more flexible when it comes to residence.

-A bank account can be opened at DKB (direct bank subsidiary of Bayerische Landesbank) without domicile in Germany.
+A free bank account can be opened at DKB without domicile in Germany.
 Another supplier is Comdirect.
 With N26 I would also like to include a third provider in the comparison; the bank is now active in 23 European countries.
 The most important tariff details I have summarized in the following table: